Screen Business *

 See our funding pages for more information.

 If you are shortlisted, we will invite you to interview where you will be asked to describe your past experience in film or business and your relevant work experience.
-Telephone interviews will be arranged for international applicants.
+Skype or telephone interviews will be arranged for international applicants.

 English Language Requirement